libp2p/blog/src/_blog/go-libp2p-2022.md

 In [v0.19.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.19.0), we enabled AutoRelay to discover nodes running Circuit Relay v2.
 Support for relay v2 was first added in [late 2021 in v0.16.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.16.0) (which also removed support for relay v1 and added the [Direct Connection Upgrade through Relay](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) protocol).
 This improvement allows go-libp2p nodes to discover and connect to other nodes running Circuit Relay v2, improving the overall performance and reliability of the network.

+Notably, running Circuit Relay v1 was expensive and resulted in only a small number of nodes in the network.
+Users had to either manually configure these nodes as static relays, or discover them from the DHT.
+With Circuit Relay v2 it became cheap to run (limited) relays.
+Public nodes also started the relay service by default.
+There's now a massive number of v2 relays on the IPFS network, and they don't advertise their service to the DHT any more.
+Because there's now so many of these nodes, connecting to just a small number of nodes (e.g. by joining the DHT), a node is statistically guaranteed to connect to some relays.
+Furthermore, a node can use these relays if it discovers that it's behind a NAT.

 ### Contributions to other projects 🧑‍💻

 In addition to the improvements made directly to go-libp2p, we also made a number of contributions to other projects in 2022.
 Chief among them were [quic-go](https://github.com/lucas-clemente/quic-go), [webtransport-go](https://github.com/quic-go/webtransport-go), along with [pion/sctp](https://github.com/pion/sctp) and [pion/datachannel](https://github.com/pion/datachannel).
 These contributions helped progress network protocol development in go and improve the overall ecosystem.
+Some of these libraries (like quic-go and webtransport-go are authored by maintainers of go-libp2p.)

 ## Plans for 2023 📅